Vianey81/Findyourspot/readme.md

 If you answer is yes...Spot Finder is the right tool for you.
 Spot Finder will help you choose the best State for you to live in based on your preferences.

+* [SpotFinder] - Click here to see the deployed version.

 ### Main Page